 However, one of the main differences between both forms is the amount of reach they offer.
 Radio or newspaper ads might be effective for targeting local consumers.
 However, if you’re looking to market globally, digital methods are your best bet.
 They can also be more cost-effective than their traditional counterparts.

 Digital marketing can be achieved through tweets, videos, podcasts, email, blog content, Pay-Per-Click (PPC) advertising, and more.
-For a peek at the potential reach of digital marketing, consider that there are about 3.5 billion social media users—nearly 45 percent of the global population!
+To illustrate the reach of digital marketing, there are about 3.5 billion social media users; nearly 45% of the global population!

 Additionally, it’s increasingly difficult to market to younger generations.
 It can take a lot of convincing to get them to commit and buy.
 Your digital marketing campaigns can help you reach and sell to them over the long-term.
 Overall, digital mediums provide much better ways to stay in touch with your audience and build connections with them.